jamiter/proposal-temporal/docs/datetime.md

 By default, the largest unit in the result is days.
 This is because months and years can be different lengths depending on which month is meant and whether the year is a leap year.

+Computing the difference between two dates in different calendar systems is not supported.
+However, if one of the dates is in the ISO 8601 calendar and the other is not, the difference will be computed using the non-ISO calendar, in order to allow using an ISO date and time as a common reference point.

 Usage example:
 ```javascript
 dt1 = Temporal.DateTime.from('1995-12-07T03:24:30.000003500');